 (2) For the purposes of subsection (1), a conflict or inconsistency does not exist merely because the condition imposed under the Health Practitioner Regulation National Law (Western Australia) imposes more stringent measures or a higher duty or standard in respect of a particular matter or aspect of practice.

-[Section 37A inserted by No. 35 of 2010 s.
+[Section 37A inserted: No. 35 of 2010 s.
 148.]

 37. Duration of licences, exemptions and registrations